Rust-GPU/SPIRV-Tools/porting-plan.md

 - Add Rust-side fixes to close mismatches surfaced by the corpus without copying obvious C++ bugs; prefer e-graph rewrites and typed errors.
 - Keep fuzz/bench scripts (cargo fuzz, criterion/hyperfine) up to date with the Rust path to catch performance or correctness regressions as parity expands.
 - Validate the existing optimizer CLI regression suite with the Rust path enabled (done via `spirv_opt_cli_tools_tests` in CTest and `cargo test -p spirv-tools-cli`).
+- Make C++ parity tests auto-discover `spirv-opt` on PATH when `SPIRV_CPP_OPT` is unset to reduce friction when running parity locally or in CI.

 ## Upcoming Milestone: Block/Layout Relaxations Parity
 Implement the semantics of layout-related validator options so they match the C++ validator while keeping the Rust path active.